BlockchainCourseNTU/hello-dapp/warmup.md

 - testnets are meant for testing in a simulated, (almost) identical environment as mainnet before developers ship products to live mainnet -- "almost" especially referring to the lack of cryptoeconomic environment (e.g. it's hard to validate staking-based attack vectors or the lack thereof in testnets).

 Now switch to a testnet, and web search "xxx testnet faucet" which is the "cash printer" for anyone who wants free "fake ethers".
-In the case of Kovan testnet, enter your receiver address to [this faucet](https://ethdrop.dev/) or [this gitter chatroom](https://gitter.im/kovan-testnet/faucet).
+In the case of Rinkeby testnet, enter your receiver address to [this faucet](https://faucet.rinkeby.io/).
 Please note that all testnets typically implement rate limiting (at most request X test ether in Y hours) to prevent DoS attack.

 While you are waiting for the faucet(s) to grant you test ethers, here's a fun question to ponder on: "What are the rare cases where you create a new account to find positive balance?":